datasette-scraper is a Datasette plugin to manage small-ish (~100K pages) crawl and extract jobs.

 Column names can have sigils at the end:

-• ! says the column is part of the pkey; there can be at most 1 row with this value
+!says the column is part of the pkey; there can be at most 1 row with this value@says the column should be indexed; there can be multiple rows with this value

-Columns with sigils must be known at table creation time.
-Although you can have multiple columns with sigils, you cannot mix ! and @ sigils in the same table.
+multiple columns with sigils, you cannot mix ! and @ sigils in the same table.

 Any missing tables or columns will be created.
 Columns will have ANY data type.
-Columns will be nullable unless they have the ! sigil.

 You can indicate that a row should be deleted by emitting __delete key in your object.

-datasette-scraper may commit your changes to the database in batches in order to reduce write transactions and improve throughput.
-It may also elide DELETE/INSERT statements entirely if it determines that the state of the database would be unchanged.
+datasette-scraper may commit your changes to the database in batches in order to

 If you'd like to control the schema more carefully, please create the table manually.